KomodoPlatform/antara-gaming-sdk/docs/source/tutorials/tic-tac-toe.rst

 We calculate ``X`` first. ``idx`` is currently ``0``, if we multiply that with ``cell_width``, let's say ``cell_width`` is ``300``, in ``4`` iterations these will be the values: ``0, 300, 600, 900``.

-Then we will do ``- half_thickness`` to shift it to a bit left because left and right vertices of a thick vertical line needs to be separate.
+Then we will do ``- half_thickness`` to offset it to a bit left because left and right vertices of a thick vertical line needs to be separate.

 And the Y will be 0 because it's top of the screen.
 X axis grows from left to right, Y axis grows from top to down.